atongen/gcloud_hosts/README.md

     -n, --network NETWORK            gcloud network to filter on.
 Defaults nil.
     -d, --domain DOMAIN              Domain to append to all hosts.
 Default: "c.[PROJECT].internal" --public PUBLIC              Pattern to match for public/bastion hosts.
 Use public IP for these.
+Defaults to nil --[no-]exclude-public        Exclude public hosts from list when updating hosts file.
+Allows them to be managed manually.
+Defaults to false
-Defaults to nil -f, --file FILE                  Hosts file to update.
+    -f, --file FILE                  Hosts file to update.
 Defaults to /etc/hosts -b, --backup BACKUP              Path to backup original hosts file to.
 Defaults to FILE with '.bak' extension appended.
         --[no-]dry-run               Dry run, do not modify hosts file.
 Defaults to false